Sam Nelson, Director

 He studied at the Architectural Association (AA) in London where he graduated with Honours, the AA’s highest award, his work was also nominated for the RIBA Silver medal.
 Prior to receiving a scholarship to the AA, Sam studied at The University of Bath where he was nominated for the RIBA Bronze medal.
 He is a chartered member of the Royal Institute of British Architects.

-Sam is a Design Fellow at the University of Cambridge’s Department of Architecture where he coleads a third year design studio.
+Sam is a Design Fellow at the University of Cambridge’s Department of Architecture where he teaches design studio on the four-year integrated Master of Design course which combines architecture, structural engineering, and materials science.

 Tom Powell, Director